vcgalpin/dcc-xml-temporal/README.md

 ### Temporal database usage

-This prototype uses Links temporal database features which work with a standard PostgreSQL database as the backend, and a database containing a sample DCC with modifications is provided.
+This prototype uses Links temporal database features which work with a standard PostgreSQL database as the backend.
+It also uses the [Dynamic Dewey](https://doi.org/10.1145/1559845.1559921)

-A DCC (or other XML document) can be loaded and mapped to a relational database structure using the Extended Dewey labelling scheme.
-This labels each node in the XML document with a unique key in dot-decimal notation, and provides an ordering that captures the tree structure of the XML document.
+ (DDE) labelling scheme to uniquely label each node in an XML document and thereby provide a key for storing the node in a relational table.
+Using these together, it is possible to use store an XML document in a relational temporal databases -- see more details in [this paper](https://www.imeko.org/publications/tc6-2022/IMEKO-TC6-2022-024.pdf).

-Currently, the editing of the document is not supported.
-However, it is possible to insert new nodes into the XML document using the REPL, and also to edit the document using psql and SQL commands.
-INSTALL.md describes these how these can be achieved.
+A PostgreSQL database is provided containing a sample DCC with modifications to illustrate the use of the prototype.
+Installation instructions are [here](INSTALL.md).

 ### User interface